-- Making paper bags requires nearly double that of making plastic bags, though paper bags are compostable and plastic bags are not.
+- Making paper bags requires about four times the energy it takes to make plastic bags, though paper bags are compostable and plastic bags are not.

 - Paper bags are made from renewable resources, unlike plastic bags which are made from non-renewable petroleum byproducts.
 Plus producing paper bags results in more than three times as much greenhouse gas emissions compared to plastic bag production.

 - Plastic shopping bags result in up to 80% less solid waste than paper bags.
 They also generate smaller quantities of air pollution.

 Nevertheless, paper bags are still used in huge quantities.
 According to the Sierra Club, Americans consume the equivalent of 14 million trees worth of paper bags every single year!